ieee-vgtc/ieeevis.org/year/2017/info/papers.md

 <br/>
 Authors: Nam Wook Kim, Benjamin Bach, Hyejin Im, Sasha Schriber, Markus Gross, and Hanspeter Pfister

 **What Would a Graph Look Like in This Layout?
-A Predictive Approach to Large Graph Visualization**
+A Machine Learning Approach to Large Graph Visualization**
 <br/>
 Authors: Oh-Hyun Kwon, Tarik Crnovrsanin, and Kwan-Liu Ma